armory/docs/content/en/docs/installation/guide/aws-container-marketplace.md

 ## Overview

-Spinnaker Operator is a Kubernetes Operator that makes it easier to install, deploy, and upgrade Armory Spinnaker.
-The AWS Container Marketplace offering for Spinnaker Operator installs the Armory Spinnaker Operator in an EKS cluster.
+The Spinnaker Operator is a Kubernetes Operator for Spinnaker that makes it easier to install, deploy, and upgrade Spinnaker.
+The AWS Container Marketplace offering for Spinnaker Operator installs a version of the Spinnaker Operator extended by Armory in an EKS cluster.
 After that, Spinnaker can be installed in any namespace in your EKS cluster; this document assumes that Spinnaker will be installed in the `spinnaker` namespace.

 ## Prerequisites

-To use the Armory Spinnaker Marketplace offering, make sure you meet the following requirements:
+To use the Armory Marketplace offering, make sure you meet the following requirements:

 * An EKS cluster (Kubernetes 1.16 or above) configured with [IAM roles for service accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html).
 * An ingress controller for your EKS cluster.
 This document assumes the EKS cluster is using the NGINX Ingress Controller.